xxxxbrandieeee/close-reading-interface/README.md

 ## Citation

 If you use this interface, please kindly cite:

-Jiayin Zhi, Hoyt Long, Richard Jean So, and Mina Lee.
-2026.
-What Does AI Do for Cultural Interpretation?
-A Randomized Experiment on Close Reading Poems with Exposure to AI Interpretation.
-In *Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems (CHI '26)*, April 13–17, 2026, Barcelona, Spain.
-ACM, New York, NY, USA, 18 pages. https://doi.org/10.1145/3772318.3791727

 ```bibtex
 @inproceedings{zhi2026what,
   author = {Zhi, Jiayin and Long, Hoyt and So, Richard Jean and Lee, Mina},